baggepinnen/ControlSystemIdentification.jl/docs/src/freq.md

 https://github.com/JuliaControl/ControlExamples.jl?files=1) for more details.

 ## Parametric estimation
-To estimate a parametric, rational transfer function from frequency-domain data, call [`tfest`](@ref) with an `FRD` object and an initial guess for the system model.
+To estimate a parametric, rational transfer function from frequency-domain data, call [`tfest`](@ref) with an [`FRD`](@ref) object and an initial guess for the system model.
 This initial guess determines the number of coefficients in the numerator and denominator of the estimated model.
 ```julia
 G0 = tf(1.0, [1,1,1]) # Initial guess
 G = tfest(d::FRD, G0)
 ```
 Internally, Optim is using a gradient-based optimizer to find the optimal fit of the bode curve of the system.
-The defaut optimizer `BFGS` can be changed, see the docstring `?tfest`.
+The default optimizer `BFGS` can be changed, see the docstring `?tfest`.

 For a comparison between estimation in the time and frequency domains, see [this notebook](https://nbviewer.jupyter.org/github/JuliaControl/ControlExamples.jl/blob/master/identification_time_vs_freq.ipynb).